Compost for Backyard Gardeners

 - Plant trimmings and plants post-harvest

 Backyard Chickens & Ducks

 If you have a flock of chickens or ducks then doing some level of onsite composting is beneficial.
+Moving woodchips and straw with a garden fork is easy.
+Add compost materials from your kitchen and debris from the gardens and you can create a thriving compost for your chickens and ducks to enjoy tasty treats including worms and bugs.
 For both the management of waste materials from their poop to straw.
 A mature compost pile is also a source of protein in the form of worms and other decomposers that they will find as tasty snacks.
 While chickens can scratch a pile down to find all the goodies in a compost pile ducks will need you to open it up in order to get to the tasty treats.